A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Reduction to linearizable singularities of mixed or balanced type

 \subsection{Global versus local essentiality}

-By Theorem \ref{Obata}, Riemannian essential conformal vector fields always have singularities.
-In fact, as can be seen by examining the singularities of non-compact flows by M\"obius transformations on ${\bf S}^n$, the notions of essentiality and local essentiality coincide for Riemannian conformal vector fields.
+It follows from Theorem \ref{Obata} that Riemannian essential conformal vector fields always have essential singularities.
+More precisely, non-compact flows by M\"obius transformations on ${\bf S}^n$ have one or two singularities, both essential.
+The notions of essentiality and local essentiality coincide for Riemannian conformal vector fields.